 The ceremony itself consists of a number of tiny details, precise movements and specific etiquette (like never speaking directly to the host) that should be respected regardless of the reason for the celebration.
 Even in today’s hyper-fast society, tea ceremonies remain at the core of Japanese culture.

 Of course, you don’t have to be part of a traditional ceremony to enjoy the peaceful ritual of making a matcha.
-Whether you’re catching up with friends or looking for a moment to yourself, whisking up a delicious matcha allows you to take a step back from the day and take a few minutes to chillout and focus on making the best drink possible.
-Here’s how to make the prefect matcha at home.
+Whether you’re catching up with friends or looking for a moment to yourself, whisking up a delicious matcha allows you to take a step back from the day and take a few minutes to chill out.
+Here’s how to make the perfect matcha at home.